-7 Gently press the disc onto the center spindle until you feel it click into place.
+7 Gently press the disc onto the center spindle until it clicks into place.

 Handle DVDs and CDs carefully, making contact only with the center hole and edge.
 Do not touch the surface of the disc.
 Do not stack discs.
 If you incorrectly handle the discs, you could lose data.